 A. All endorsement applicants are required to submit 24 contact hours of continuing education, even if they are coming from a state that does not require them.

 Q. I am a new graduate.
 Do I need 24 contact hours?
 Can my college course work be used as continuing education?

-A. All endorsement applicants, regardless of their graduation date are required to submit 24 contact hours of continuing education.
-We only accept college credit as CE, if it is above and beyond what you used to obtain your original license.
+A. All endorsement applicants, regardless of their date of graduation or date of licensure, are required to submit 24 contact hours of continuing education.
+We only accept college courses toward the CE requirement if they were completed after obtaining initial licensure as a nurse.